- Down Payment

 CMHC MLI Select for Multifamily (5+ Units)

-CMHC MLI Select is designed specifically for multifamily rental properties with five or more units.
+Our comprehensive MLI Select guide covers CMHC MLI Select — a program designed specifically for multifamily rental properties with five or more units.
 Unlike residential mortgage insurance, this program is built for investors and doesn’t require you to live in the property.

 MLI Select uses a points-based system that rewards properties meeting affordability, accessibility, and energy efficiency criteria.
 The more points your property scores, the better your financing terms—including higher loan-to-value ratios (up to 95% in some cases), longer amortization periods (up to 50 years), and lower interest rates.